CavernCrawlers/CavernCrawlers.github.io/Fighter-Rogue.md

 ### Mighty Deed
 Once per turn, when you make a melee attack, you may declare a Mighty Deed.
 Describe the special effect you wish to add to your attack (such as disarming an opponent, tripping them, pushing them back, etc).
 If the attack hits, and the die face is equal to or greater than your Mighty Deed target number, the Mighty Deed succeeds.
 Note that the Mighty Deed cannot add to the damage of the attack and the target's **Saving Throws** may apply.

+If you take this as a class ability, you may not also take the Sneak Attack ability.

 ### Rogue Skills
 For specific skill checks, Rogues gain an additional bonus beyond the normal Skill Bonus.
 - Climb & Slight of Hand: +2